Skip to content

 How long is the typical wait for paediatric occupational therapy in NSW?

 Wait times for paediatric OT in NSW vary depending on the service and your child's needs.
-Public services through your local health district may have longer waiting periods, whilst private practitioners often have shorter timeframes.
+Public services through your local health district may have longer wait lists, sometimes several months.
+Private practitioners often have shorter wait times.
 It's worth contacting several providers in the Fern Bay area to understand current availability.
-If you're concerned about your child's development, speaking with your GP can help prioritise your referral.
+Your GP can also provide guidance on accessing services and may help prioritise your child's referral.

 What does a first occupational therapy appointment involve for a child?

-Your child's first OT appointment typically includes getting to know your family, discussing your concerns, and observing how your child plays and moves.
-The therapist may ask about your child's daily routines, development, and what you'd like to work on together.
-This helps them understand your child's strengths and areas where support might help.
+A first OT appointment typically involves the therapist getting to know your child and understanding your concerns.
+They'll observe how your child plays, moves, and interacts.
+You'll discuss your child's daily routines, development, and any challenges you've noticed.
+The therapist may ask questions about your family's goals.
+This helps them understand what support might be helpful.
 Appointments are usually relaxed and child-friendly.

 How do I use NDIS funding for occupational therapy in Fern Bay?

 If your child has an NDIS plan, you can use allocated funding for OT services.
-First, confirm your plan includes OT support and check your budget.
+First, check your plan to see if therapy support is included.
 Then, find an NDIS-registered OT provider in or near Fern Bay.
-You'll need to arrange sessions directly with them, and they'll claim funding through the NDIS.
-Your NDIS planner or local coordinator can guide you through this process.
+You'll need to arrange the service directly with them.
+Your NDIS planner or local coordinator can help explain your plan and connect you with registered providers in your area.

 What services do paediatric occupational therapists in Fern Bay typically offer?